dpwinter/qsample/README.md

 ## When to use

-qsample offers efficient and fast estimation of logical failure rates of quantum error correction protocols when the fidelity of physical operations in the quantum circuits is high, such as in expertimental implementations today.
+This package is for you if you want to

-This package is for you if you want to \* model circuit-level incoherent Pauli noise (we don’t do coherent noise here, neither are our auxiliary qubits modelled as ideal) \* with high fidelity physical operations aka low physical error rates \* for a QEC protocol that consists of execution of one or more quantum circuits with in-sequence measurements and feed-forward of measurement information \* over a specific range of varying physical error rates
+\* model circuit-level incoherent Pauli noise (we don’t do coherent noise here, neither are our auxiliary qubits modelled as ideal)

-It currently offers to \* build quantum circuits from the standard quantum gates: H, X, Z, CNOT \* run stabilizer simulations with a standard CHP backend \* model multiparameter noise with distinct error rates for single- and two-qubit gates: p1, p2 \* estimate logical failure rates until uncertainty is lower than a given target confidence interval \* choose direct Monte Carlo or Subset Sampling as sampling method
+\* with high fidelity physical operations aka low physical error rates

-Background information:
+\* for a QEC protocol that consists of execution of one or more quantum circuits with in-sequence measurements and feed-forward of measurement information

-The predominant method to model incoherent Pauli noise in quantum circuits is direct Monte Carlo (MC) sampling.
-MC is very inefficient for low physical error rates since most of the time no actual fault event is realized in simulation.
-Subset sampling circumvents this issue.
-With this method, presented in , fault events are categorized into distinct subsets which contribute to a polynomial sum expansion of the logical failure rate.
-In subset sampling, only the subsets that contribute most to the logical failure rate are actually estimated via sampling – rendering it an importance sampling technique.
-Both the sampling variance and the uncertainty from ignored, i.e. non-sampled, subsets stay well-defined and can be held small throughout the sampling procedure.
+\* over a specific range of varying physical error rates

 ## Getting started